centraltechhub/tutorials/Cloud/Operators.md

       - watch
 ```

-9. Building the docker images and pushing it to the respository
+**9. Building the docker images and pushing it to the respository**

 Ensure to save all the files.
 Execute the following command from the project directory.